slavizh/s2d-oms-mgmt-solution/README.md

 ### Issue 1

 Currently the script may end in unhandled exception where the service is running but the script itself is not.
-The error you will see in the log is `s2dmon.ps1 -Service # Error at line 3207: Not enough storage is available to complete this operation. `.
+The error you will see in the log is `s2dmon.ps1 -Service # Error at line 3207: Not enough storage is available to complete this operation.`.
-Additionally in Applicaiton log the following error can be seen as well:
+Additionally in Application log the following error can be seen as well:

 ```
 Application: powershell.exe